Companhia Siderúrgica Nacional (NYSE:SID) Hits New 52-Week Low at $3.55

 Companhia Siderúrgica Nacional (NYSE:SID – Get Rating) hit a new 52-week low on Tuesday .
 The company traded as low as $3.55 and last traded at $3.55, with a volume of 198903 shares.
 The stock had previously closed at $3.78.

 A number of brokerages have recently weighed in on SID.
 StockNews.com began coverage on Companhia Siderúrgica Nacional in a research note on Thursday, March 31st.
 They issued a “buy” rating on the stock.
-Morgan Stanley downgraded Companhia Siderúrgica Nacional from an “overweight” rating to an “equal weight” rating in a research note on Wednesday, March 23rd.
-Finally, Zacks Investment Research upgraded Companhia Siderúrgica Nacional from a “hold” rating to a “strong-buy” rating and set a $6.00 target price on the stock in a research note on Friday, April 8th.
-Two equities research analysts have rated the stock with a hold rating, one has given a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat, Companhia Siderúrgica Nacional has an average rating of “Buy” and an average target price of $6.00.
+Zacks Investment Research raised Companhia Siderúrgica Nacional from a “hold” rating to a “strong-buy” rating and set a $6.00 price objective for the company in a report on Friday, April 8th.
+Finally, Morgan Stanley lowered Companhia Siderúrgica Nacional from an “overweight” rating to an “equal weight” rating in a report on Wednesday, March 23rd.
+Two research analysts have rated the stock with a hold rating, one has given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat, the stock presently has an average rating of “Buy” and an average target price of $6.00.

 Companhia SiderÃºrgica Nacional operates as an integrated steel producer in Brazil and Latin America.
 The company operates in five segments: Steel, Mining, Logistics, Energy, and Cement.
 It offers flat steel products, such as high, medium, low carbon, micro-alloyed, and interstitial free slabs; hot-rolled products, including heavy and light-gauge hot-rolled coils and sheets; cold-rolled products comprising cold-rolled coils and sheets; galvanized products; tin mill products that consist of flat-rolled low-carbon steel coils or sheets; and profiles, channels, UPE sections, and steel sleepers for the distribution, packaging, automotive, home appliance, and construction industries.